-Export: You can export each session as a data file using the Export button.
+Export - You can export each session as a data file using the Export button.
 Select a session, then choose your preferred file Format, and click Export.
 There are three possible export formats:

-- text: to create a simple text file with your session information contained within. - csv: to create a file for use in spreadsheet software. - m3u: to create a playlist file, which can be imported into media players.
+- text to create a simple text file with your session information contained within. - csv to create a file for use in spreadsheet software. - m3u to create a playlist file, which can be imported into media players.
 Note that an m3u does not contain audio itself, it only points to the location of your audio files.
 (Inserted tracks within sessions will not be included in an m3u playlist.)

-Serato Playlists: see "Serato Playlists" on page 26.
+Serato Playlists: see "Serato Playlists" on page 25.

-Delete: To delete a history session, highlight the session, then press ctrl + del.
+Delete - To delete a history session, highlight the session, then press ctrl + del.

-TIP: To make a new Scratch Live crate containing your session information, select a session and drag it to the + new crate icon.
-The crate will automatically use the session date as the crate name.
+TIP: To make a new Scratch Live crate containing your session information, select a session and drag it to the + plus crate button.
+(This will automatically name the crate with the session date).

-Listing Behavior: only the tracks you actually play are listed in history.
-This is done using an A-B algorithm, meaning a track on Deck A is only listed once the track on Deck B has been changed or ejected.
+Listing Behavior - only the tracks you actually play are listed in history.
+This is done using an A-B algorithm, meaning a track on deck A is only listed once the track on deck B has been changed or ejected.